Whether plants are suitable for the bedroom is a hotly debated topic.

 When you have things growing while you are sleeping, you are contradicting your calm. –Dana Claudat, “Feng Shui and Plants in the Bedroom”

-On first look, these explanations make sense.
+At first glance, these explanations make sense.
 Perhaps Feng Shui assumes most people wouldn’t want vibrant growth and liveliness happening right next to where you sleep.
 After all, farmers have long known that crops like corn and sorghum grow taller at night.
 According to the University of California, San Diego, this behavior is known as the “evening complex”.

-Maybe the “evening complex” do affect your sleep quality and how you relax at night.
-However, I couldn’t find any scientific publications that supports this claim.
+Maybe the “evening complex” does affect your sleep quality and how you relax at night.
+However, I couldn’t find any scientific publications that support this claim.

 What I did find is that plants affect your bedroom air quality, and therefore, your bedroom’s Feng Shui to some extent.
 Plants affect the levels of oxygen and carbon dioxide, and both directly impact your sleep quality, according to science.